jiriferkl/phpstorm-livetemplates/README.md

 ```
 ## Manual
 ### Doctrine
-Comments in annnotations are just for a better imagination when programming.
+Comments in annnotations are just for better imagination when programming.
 You can delete them.
 #### mto
 ```php
 class Ingredient